Step 1: Before You Leave

 The date on your letter of acceptance is the day you must check in at the ELI.
 Be sure to check in on time, since you will receive valuable information from our staff on that day.
 This is also the day for course registration and placement testing.
 For immigration purposes, it is important that you contact the ELI if you are not able to arrive at the ELI on this day.
 If you are entering the US on an F visa, you can arrive up to thirty days before the program start date listed in part five of your I-20.

-Gainesville is full of student-centered apartment complexes and we are sure you will find somewhere comfortable to live.
+You are responsible for finding and arranging your housing, but Gainesville is full of student-centered apartment complexes and we are sure you will find somewhere comfortable to live.
 However, the apartment rental process in the US may be very different from the rental process in your country.
 To help you find an apartment, the ELI includes housing information with your acceptance letter.
-We also email you this information before you arrive, we have a webpage with detailed information, and we provide information during Orientation Week.
-For information on housing options in Gainesville, click here.
+We also email you this information before you arrive, and we provide information during Orientation Week.
+For housing options in Gainesville, click here.

 Most students spend between $200-$400 per month on food.
 The ELI Student Life office organizes a shopping trip at during Orientation Week to help you find what you need in the grocery stores.
 The ELI strongly recommends bringing a lunch, snacks, and water to school to help you concentrate during the day.
 Preparing meals at home and bringing a lunch can help lower food costs.